dsteyn44/comic_craze_MS3/README.md

 -   My Mentor Precious for continuous helpful feedback.

--   Tutor support at Code Institute for their support.
+-   Tutor support at Code Institute for their support - Fatima, Igor, Jo and John.
+Thank you for being so patient.

 -   My wife Sofia and sons August & Adam for having to put up with me during this course.
 Love you to the monn and back.

+### Disclaimer

+This project is for educational purposes only. strictly forbidden for public use.
+If there is an issue with the copyright or the content, please contact me: d_steyn@yahoo.com.